japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-KafkaOffsetRangeLimit.md

 NOTE: `KafkaOffsetRangeLimit` is a Scala *sealed trait* which means that all the <<implementations, implementations>> are in the same compilation unit (a single file).

-`KafkaOffsetRangeLimit` is often used in a text-based representation and is converted to from *latest*, *earliest* or a *JSON-formatted text* using <<spark-sql-streaming-KafkaSourceProvider.md#getKafkaOffsetRangeLimit, KafkaSourceProvider.getKafkaOffsetRangeLimit>> object method.
+`KafkaOffsetRangeLimit` is often used in a text-based representation and is converted to from *latest*, *earliest* or a *JSON-formatted text* using [KafkaSourceProvider.getKafkaOffsetRangeLimit](kafka/KafkaSourceProvider.md#getKafkaOffsetRangeLimit) utility.

 NOTE: A JSON-formatted text is of the following format `{"topicName":{"partition":offset},...}`, e.g. `{"topicA":{"0":23,"1":-1},"topicB":{"0":-2}}`.